J. Edgar

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 As the face of law enforcement in the United States for almost 50 years, J. Edgar Hoover was feared and admired, reviled and revered.
 But behind closed doors, he held secrets that would have destroyed his image, his career, and his life.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Leonardo DiCaprio's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure